Worldwide/Russia: Update on Visa Suspensions for Russian and Belarusian Nationals

 A closer look

-- Visa suspensions.
-Several European countries have temporarily suspended issuance of visas to Russian citizens, including (but not limited to) the below countries:
+- Visa and permit suspensions.
+Some European countries have temporarily suspended issuance of visas and residence permits to Russian nationals and in some cases Belarusian nationals.

 Belgium

-UPDATE AUGUST 24, 2022: Long-stay visa applications can once again be filed in Russia via VFS, the Belgian embassy's visa service provider.
-Short-term Schengen visa applications filed in Russia are still on hold for the time being.
+- Other consular posts.
 For Schengen visa applications filed in Armenia, Belarus, Kazakhstan, Kyrgyzstan, Tajikistan and Uzbekistan, Belgium is represented by other EU Member State consular posts.
-Applicants who consider applying to these posts are advised to check with the consular post before visiting for current practices and potential restrictions.
+Applicants who consider applying to these consular posts are advised to check with the relevant consular post before visiting.

 Bulgaria